x07ppsktby4bSMI87sR2s/modpack/readme.md

 5 Download the `modpack-official-launcher.zip` from above and open it in an **new** explorer Window

-6 Open `minecraft.zip` and copy the files
+6 Open `modpack-official-launcher.zip` and copy the files
 ![alt text](images/copy.png)

 7 Paste the files into the explorer opened in step 4